keitheous/Toy-Robot/ReadMe.md

 ![Error Msgs](./images/TR_errors.png)

-Start by placing the robot with the exact syntax.
-Then a move, turn,report or another place command can follow after.
+Start by placing the robot "PLACE".
+Then a MOVE, LEFT, RIGHT, REPORT or another PLACE command can follow.

 ![Step 1](./images/TR_step_1.png)